swapnilbarde/SpaceX-Casestudy/README.md

-# SpaceX-Casestudy
+# Case study
-IBM Applied data science Capstone project
+## IBM Applied data science Capstone project
+This is a case study based on SpaceX falcon 9 rockets to predict if the first stage will successfully land